mrbhawnish/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+   ForEach would loop over an array and return the indicated elements in the parameter.
+However, map method would map a new array, taking a function as the parameter and return that new array with intended elements or even manipulated.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. callback is a function that is taken as the argument inside the higher order function which return it.
+Thus higher order function being as the parent.
 3. What is closure?
+    Closure is an inner function declared as the return inside the outer.
 4. Describe the four rules of the 'this' keyword.
+ -Window Binding: refers to when we console.log(this) in a global scope, which returns the whole Javascript running in the background of the window or console.
+  -Implicit Binding: refers to the declared objects indicated with a "this" and ".propertyName" -New Binding: refers to the specific instance of new keyword that is used to call the constructor object.
+  -Explicit Binding: refers to when we explicitly define "this" in .call or .apply method.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super( ): inherits all of the parent's methods.

 ### Task 1 - Project Set up